TomHerman11/nodejs-group-chat/README.md

  ## Further Ideas
  - Show the username to the user (without sending a message).
  - Add a time stamp to each message.
+ - Notify when a user logs in or logs out.
  - Show online users.
+ - Add “{user} is typing” functionality.
  - CSS: set a maximum width for each message.
  - Disable the option of sending an empty message.
  - Delete a message: